-The Company has complied with the requirements of BNM's Guidelines on Related Party Transactions (BNM/RH/GL018-6) in respect of all its related party undertakings.
-Necessary disclosures were made to the Board and where required, the Board's prior approval for the transaction has also been obtained.
+The Company has complied with the requirements of BNM's Policy Document on Related Party Transactions (BNM/RH/GL 018-6) in respect of all its related party undertakings.
+Necessary disclosures were made to the Board and, where required, the Board's prior approval for the transaction was obtained.
 All material related party transactions have been disclosed in the financial statements.